 If there is a genuine reason for duplicate content such as a website for a franchise business that shows general content relevant to each franchise in the individual franchise sections of the website then use the “rel=canonical” tag to let search engines know which content to treat as the original.

-13. Are There Redirects from Old Pages to Unrelated or Irrelevant Pages?
+13. Redirects from Old Pages to Unrelated or Irrelevant Pages

 Identify all the 301 redirects and check they are redirecting visitors and search engines to new pages that are broadly about the same topic.
 Trying to gain some SEO value from an irrelevant old page is more likely to hurt your rankings than benefit them.